byui-cse/itm300-course/source/module-07/project-lab.md

 For this lab we'll build and integrate an API to handle data securely for the technicians.
 We'll also increase security for the service requests by only sending data required for the display.

+## Login

+Before you begin, make sure that you can login to the web app.
+Open up your Quick Oil Change app and click on "Login".

+You can use the credentials you created earlier for janedoe

+* Username: **janedoe**
+* Password: **Ilove2SeeTheTemple!!**

+If that password doesn't work, try **ILove2SeeTheTemple!**

+!!! key "Previous Labs"

+    If you are unable to login, please go back and complete [Lab 3]({{URLROOT}}/module-03/project-lab.html).
+Lab 7 requires you to be able to login to the app.

 ## Create a new API Gateway resource

 We'll add a new endpoint which will provide a secure location for our logged in users to pull information.